 \subsection{AnimateNet}

-Enforcing proper motion in talking face videos is crucial, as it enables the creation of realistic talking face videos.
-To this end, we split the animation enforcement process into two distinct phases: audio-to-motion and motion-to-frame generation.
-The audio-to-motion component is responsible for producing a sequence of facial movements (here, face landmarks) that accurately represent expected lip movements.
-We utilize an audio-to-motion generation module~\cite{ye2023geneface++}, which employs a variational autoencoder alongside the HuBERT audio Transformer~\cite{HuBERT}.
-This module is equipped with a dilated convolutional encoder and decoder which enhances the robustness of feature extraction and the generation of extended motion sequences.
-Following this, the motion-to-frame generation phase is expected to produce realistic talking face videos that are aligned with facial landmarks derived from the audio-to-motion module.
-To facilitate this, we introduce AnimateNet, which is developed based on the principles of ControlNet~\cite{controlnet}.
+Enforcing accurate facial motion is essential for generating realistic talking face videos.
+To address this, we divide the animation process into two phases: audio-to-motion and motion-to-frame generation.
+In the audio-to-motion phase, a sequence of facial movements (represented as facial landmarks) is generated to capture the expected lip and facial dynamics.
+This is achieved using an audio-to-motion module~\cite{ye2023geneface++}, which combines a variational autoencoder with the HuBERT audio Transformer~\cite{HuBERT}.
+The module employs a dilated convolutional encoder and decoder to improve the robustness of feature extraction and support the generation of longer, coherent motion sequences.
+Following generation, the facial motion representations are refined to align with MediaPipe~\cite{mediapipe} landmarks, further enhancing AnimateNet’s training stability and generalization across diverse speaking styles.